 #8: Always be learning

 Learn the product solution you are the selling and how to sell it.
 Try out what you teach in real customer situations when possible.
 Stretch yourself to continue to develop your product knowledge.
+And don't fret if you need to go back to the basics, you have our sales enablement 101 by your side!

 #9: Question and coach